Troubleshoot remote connection failures to a Windows instance

 2. In the upper-left corner of the page, select a region and resource group.地域

-3. On the Instances page, click the ID of the instance.
-On the Instance Details tab, check the Public Bandwidth in the Configuration Information section.
+3. On the Instances page, click the instance ID.
+On the Instance Details tab, view the Public Bandwidth in the Configuration Information section.

 3. Check for insufficient memory.

-After you remotely connect to a Windows instance, the desktop may not be displayed and the connection is terminated without an error message.
-This issue may be caused by insufficient server memory.
-You need to check the memory usage of the server.
-To do so, perform the following steps:
+After you remotely connect to a Windows instance, the desktop may not display correctly and the connection may close without an error message.
+Insufficient server memory can cause this issue.
+Follow these steps to check the memory usage.

-1. Connect to the Windows instance by using VNC.
+1. Connect to a Windows instance using VNC.

-2. Choose Start > Administrative Tools > Event Viewer and check for warning logs that indicate insufficient memory resources.
-For more information, see How do I troubleshoot insufficient virtual memory on a Windows Server 2003 or 2008 ECS instance?.
+2. Go to Start > Administrative Tools > Event Viewer and check for warning logs that indicate insufficient memory resources.
+For more information, see Troubleshoot insufficient virtual memory on Windows Server 2003/2008 ECS instances.

 Check whether any security policies on the Windows server are blocking remote desktop connections.
-To do so, perform the following steps:
+Follow these steps.

-1. Connect to the Windows instance by using VNC.
+1. Connect to a Windows instance using VNC.

 2. Choose Start > Control Panel > Administrative Tools and double-click Local Security Policy.

-3. In the Local Security Policy window, click IP Security Policies on Local Computer and take the appropriate action based on whether a relevant security policy exists.
+3. In the Local Security Policy window, click IP Security Policies on Local Computer.
+The next step depends on whether a relevant security policy already exists.

 1. If a relevant security policy exists, delete or edit it.